 There is only one mind in the whole world.
 As the physical world is a single unit and energy is one as prana, so is the mind a single thinking substance.
 It is an organic mentation which is ubiquitous, present everywhere in everything animate or inanimate, conscious or unconscious.
 In unconscious animals and in inanimate substances it is in a sleeping and dreaming condition, but nevertheless it is there, as the mind is present in an inactive condition even in human beings in sleep and in a semi-dreaming condition.
 So the individual mind is to be dissolved in the cosmic mind.

-The vital, prana or energy layer along with the mental layer constitute the subtle body, or the linga sarira.
-This has to be offered to its cosmical counterpart, as we did in the earlier stage of offering the physical to the cosmical physical, the Virat.
-As the consciousness involved in the physical body is called the Visva, the same consciousness involved in the subtle or astral body, making itself felt actively in the dreaming condition particularly, is called Tejasa in the language of the Upanishads.
+The vital body, the prana or energy layer, along with the mental layer, constitute the subtle body, or the linga sarira.
+This has to be offered to its cosmical counterpart, as we did in the earlier stage of offering the physical to the cosmical physical.
+As the consciousness involved in the physical body is called the Visva, the same consciousness involved in the subtle or astral body, making itself actively felt in the dreaming condition particularly, is called Tejasa in the language of the Upanishads.
 This Tejasa consciousness of the subtle body should be offered to the subtle consciousness of the cosmical being, Hiranyagarbha.
-Visva is united with Vaisvanara or the Virat, and Tejasa is united with the Sutratma, Hiranyagarbha or Mahaprana, as it is usually called.
+Visva is united with Vaisvanara or Virat, and Tejasa is united with Sutratma, Hiranyagarbha or Mahaprana, as it is usually called.

 These are the processes described by way of meditation in the epics and the Puranas.
 Many a time we see it described in the Mahabharata, the Srimad Bhagavata Mahapurana, the Vishnupurana, the Manusmriti, and so on.
 There is not much of a strain of thinking here; it is an easy process.
 Whatever I have does not belong to me, and whatever I apparently am, that also does not seem to be really me.
 It looks like that.
 It is very clear that my property is really not my property.
 The house, the money and the land, and everything that is socially connected to me, is really not mine.
 I will leave it one day, and go independently.
 A little bit of thought will reveal that this is the truth.